 Juneteenth, celebrated on June 19th each year, marks our country’s second independence day.
-Although Juneteenth has long celebrated in the African American community, this monumental event remains largely unknown to most Americans.
+Although Juneteenth has long been celebrated in the African American community, this monumental event remains largely unknown to most Americans.
 Annually, starting in June 2021, Ohio University celebrates this occasion with programming and activities.